navxt6/SEARUM/README.md

 How to compile and build the jar
 ================================
-Compile with: mvn compile
+- Compile: mvn compile

-Build the jar with: mvn package
+- Package the jar: mvn package

 How to run
 ==========